chocolatey/choco-wiki/QuickDeployment/QuickDeploymentDesktopReadme.md

 ___

 To leverage all of the features of C4B, copy the license file you received via email to C:\ProgramData\chocolatey\license.
-Make sure the name of the file is exactly "chocolatey.license.xml"
+Make sure the name of the file is exactly `chocolatey.license.xml`

 In Powershell execute: